stoffee/terraform-hcp-vault-eks/README.md

     <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1675396720/vault-hcp-signin-468x397_g5twps.jpg"><img width="400" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1675396720/vault-hcp-signin-468x397_g5twps.jpg"></a>

+    REMEMBER: The "administrator for login credentials" are automatically provided an <strong>/admin</strong> namespace within Vault.

-28. PROTIP: Optionally, save the URL in your browser for quicker access in the future.
+45. PROTIP: Optionally, save the URL in your browser for quicker access in the future.

-29. Copy the admin Token into your Clipboard for "Sign in to Vault" (on a Mac).
+46. Copy the admin Token into your Clipboard for "Sign in to Vault" (on a Mac).
     ```bash
     terraform output --raw vault_root_token | pbcopy
     ```
-    That is equivalent to clicking <strong>Generate token</strong> under "New admin token" on your HCP Vault Overview page.
+    That is equivalent to clicking <strong>Generate token</strong>, then <strong>Copy</strong> (to Clipboard) under "New admin token" on your HCP Vault Overview page.

     CAUTION: Do not share this token with others.
 Create a separate account for each user.

-30. Click <strong>Token</strong> selection under the "Method" heading within the "Sign in" form.
+47. Click <strong>Token</strong> selection under the "Method" heading within the "Sign in" form.

     NOTE: A generated token is one of <a target="_blank" href="https://developer.hashicorp.com/vault/docs/auth">many Authentication Methods</a> supported by Vault.

-31. Click in the <strong>Token</strong> field within the "Sign in" form, then paste the token.
+48. Click in the <strong>Token</strong> field within the "Sign in" form, then paste the token.

-32. Click the blue "Sign in" (as Administrator).
+49. Click the blue "Sign in" (as Administrator).

     NOTE: As the Administrator, you have, by default, access to Vault's <a target="_blank" href="https://developer.hashicorp.com/vault/docs/secrets/cubbyhole">>cubbyhole/</a>. of the industry's widest support of <a target="_blank" href="https://developer.hashicorp.com/vault/docs/secrets">Secrets Engines</a>.